ddkpham/lucid-images/cmpt383.md

 using histogram equalization.

 Histogram Equalization is a common approach for enhancing contrast and brightness with grayscale images.
-Extending this to color images is not a straight forward task.
+Extending this to color images is not a straightforward task.

 I chose to apply this technique to 3 different color spaces, RGB, YUV, and HSL.
 Each model leverages a different perceptual attribute, and has a different effect on contrast enhancement.